Motorcycle engine – Understanding the different types

 Cons of V-Four Engine

-1. complexity in construction
+1. Complexity in construction

 2. Heavier

-Straight six engine
+Straight six engine / Flat-Six Engine

 Six cylinder motorcycle engine